jrie/textcompanion/README.md

 # textcompanion
 Browser addon to work on text selections.
-Quickly lookup, translate, search, and open links in background.
+Quickly lookup, translate, search, and open links, and detected text links, in background, and relative to the active browser tab.

 ### It is available at: